 How is Neighborcare Health responding?

 - On March 27 we sent letters to any possibly affected patients.
-We are also following those letters with letters translated to Somali, Spanish and Vietnamese for families that indicated those language preferences.
+We followed those letters with letters translated to Somali, Spanish and Vietnamese for families that indicated those language preferences.

 - In the letter, we provided a phone number for Neighborcare Health’s school-based health program manager for patients and parents to call with questions, concerns, and or to get more information.
-Any staff members who get questions from any patient or parent, can direct them to this phone number.
-206-548-3061
+Families who received the letter, or other parents and community members with questions or concerns about whether they or their child were affected can call 206-548-3061.

 - We have been actively assisting and responding quickly to parents, patients and concerned community members who have called us.
 We will continue to respond for as long as needed.